 PHIPA requires custodians to establish retention and destruction policies, but it does not prescribe how long records must be kept.
 Health practitioners should abide by their professional standards, as well as any other applicable laws.
-Typically, professional standards require health practitioners to retain clinical records for 10 years after the last client interaction or 10 years after the client turns 18 years of age.
+Typically, professional standards require health practitioners to retain clinical records for 10 years after the last client interaction or 10 years after the client turns 18 years of age, if the client was younger than 18 at the date of the last visit.
 Circumstances may require an organization to retain clinical records for a longer period, such as where litigation is contemplated or ongoing or where a request for access to the record is outstanding.

 Personal health information must be disposed of in a secure manner, such that the records cannot be reconstructed (s.
 13 of the Act and s.
 1(5.1) of the regulations).
 For example, paper records should be cross-cut shredded and electronic files or hardware must be deleted or destroyed in a way that the information cannot be recovered.
-The practices of external shredding services should be reviewed closely as many complaints have come in to the

-Information and Privacy Commissioner about failed shredding security (e.g., containers falling off a truck).
+The practices of external shredding services should be reviewed closely as many complaints have come into the Information and Privacy Commissioner about failed shredding security (e.g., containers falling off a truck).

-Where an individual practitioner dies, the person responsible for the estate of the practitioner is responsible to comply with PHIPA until he or she is able to transfer the information to another custodian (ss.
+Where an individual practitioner dies, the person responsible for the estate of the practitioner is responsible for complying with PHIPA until he or she is able to transfer the information to another custodian (ss.
 3(11) and 3(12)).
+Refer to section 34 of the Record Keeping Guidelines for RDs in Ontario.